 But the jewel in the crown for betting legally in New York is mobile and online wagering.
 This is where the bulk of the state’s turnover will happen and where the majority of income for the state will ultimately come from.

 Which sports betting sites in New York will operate under the new regulations?

 When it comes to handing out licenses the established New York sports betting operators will be at the front of the queue but, in turn, they will seek betting partners.

-In fact Paddy Power Betfair have already announced a long-term partnership with Tioga Downs.
-Meanwhile U.S. press have reported several New York racinos as “being in talks with British firms William Hill and Ladbrokes”.
+In fact, Paddy Power Betfair has already announced a long-term partnership with Tioga Downs.
+Meanwhile, U.S. press has reported several New York racinos as “being in talks with British firms William Hill and Ladbrokes”.

 What hurdles remain for sports betting in New York and when will this be resolved?